-Students are assigned course work on an ongoing basis through the semester.
-Students are encouraged to maintain course binder, write due dates in their Students Agenda or use the calendar in their PED to track key dates.
+Students are assigned course work on an ongoing basis during the semester.
+Students are encouraged to maintain subject binders and write key due dates in their Student Agenda or use the calendar function in their Personal Electronic Device (PED) to track upcoming due dates and evaluations.